apache/cloudstack-documentation/source/plugins/ovs-plugin.rst

 - The Instance is a user Instance
 - The Instance state is Running
 - The host in which the Instance is running is a DPDK enabled host (i.e. host contains the 'dpdk' capability as part of its capabilities.
 Check `Agent configuration for DPDK support`_.)
-- The instance acquires the DPDK required configurations via instance details or service offering details.
+- The Instance acquires the DPDK required configurations via Instance details or service offering details.
 DPDK required additional configurations are additional configurations with name:
    - 'extraconfig-dpdk-numa'
    - 'extraconfig-dpdk-hugepages'

-DPDK enabled instances can only be migrated between DPDK enabled hosts.
-Therefore the 'findHostsForMigration' API method excludes non-DPDK enabled hosts from the list of suitable hosts to migrate DPDK enabled instances.
+DPDK enabled Instances can only be migrated between DPDK enabled hosts.
+Therefore the 'findHostsForMigration' API method excludes non-DPDK enabled hosts from the list of suitable hosts to migrate DPDK enabled Instances.

 DPDK ports
 ~~~~~~~~~~
-When an instance is created or started, CloudStack creates ports with DPDK support with format: "csdpdk-N" where N is a number, incremented on new ports creation.
-This port is set into the 'source' property of the 'interface' tag on the XML domain of the instance, prepended by the value of the OVS path set on the property:
+When an Instance is created or started, CloudStack creates ports with DPDK support with format: "csdpdk-N" where N is a number, incremented on new ports creation.
+This port is set into the 'source' property of the 'interface' tag on the XML domain of the Instance, prepended by the value of the OVS path set on the property:

 ::

       openvswitch.dpdk.ovs.path=OVS_PATH

-That would set interfaces to type 'vhostuser' and reference the ports created in the XML domain of the instances as:
+That would set interfaces to type 'vhostuser' and reference the ports created in the XML domain of the Instances as:

 ::